How You Can Use Evaluation Data To Fine-Tune Your

 as very late in the evening and early AM.
 As this graph shows, that

-a 24 hour period and this campaign nearly two thirds of PSAs air in
+a 24 hour period.
+For this campaign nearly two thirds of PSAs aired in

 half of the Late Evening daypart (10PM-midnight).

 Depending upon your particular target audience, you can track the

 percentage of PSAs aired during the times when your target audience

 is most likely viewing TV, which provides an important quality indicator.